1978 Cannes Film Festival

-The 31st Cannes Film Festival was held from 16 to 30 May 1978.
-The Palme d'Or went to the L'albero degli zoccoli by Ermanno Olmi.
-This festival saw the introduction of a new non-competitive section, 'Un Certain Regard', which replaces 'Les Yeux Fertiles' (1975-1977), 'L'Air du temps' and 'Le Passé composé'.
+The 31st Cannes Film Festival took place from 16 to 30 May 1978.
+American filmmaker Alan J. Pakula served as jury president for the main competition.

-The festival opened with Moy laskovyy i nezhnyy zver, directed by Emil Loteanu and closed with Fedora, directed by Billy Wilder.
+Italian filmmaker Ermanno Olmi won the Palme d'Or, the festival's top prize, for the drama film The Tree of Wooden Clogs.

-Jury
+This festival saw the introduction of a new section, the Un Certain Regard, initially as a non-competitive programme which replaced the Les Yeux Fertiles (1975-1977), L'Air du temps and Le Passé composé sections.

-The following people were appointed as the Jury of the 1978 feature film competition:
+The festival opened with A Hunting Accident by Emil Loteanu, and closed with Fedora by Billy Wilder.